jupyterlite/jupyterlite/docs/configuring.md

 # Configuring

-## Start with an empty site

-You can get an empty JupyterLite by:

-- _TBD: downloading a release archive from [GitHub Releases][releases]_
-- _TBD: installing `jupyterlite` from [PyPI]_
-- _TBD: installing `@jupyterlite/builder` from [npmjs.com]_
-- cloning/forking the repository and doing a [development build](../contributing.md)

 ## Configuration Files

-The configuration of a JupyterLite can be controlled by including specially-named files at any level of the file tree.
+The configuration of your JupyterLite can be controlled by creating specially-named files at any level of the file tree.
 It is expected each file conforms to the [schema](#schema).

 | File                 | Config Location              | `jupyter-config-data` | Note                                            |